openwebdocs/project/steering-committee/prioritization-criteria.md

 ### Underrepresented topics / ethical web
 * Higher under-representation ranks positively
 * Is the opportunity in the realm of accessibility, privacy, performance (on low-end devices), or other aspects of an ethical web?
-* Does the opportunity address needs of an underrepresented market or geographical area?
+* Does the opportunity address the needs of an underrepresented market or geographical area?

-### Operational necessity
+### Operational necessities
 * Higher ranking if the opportunity is identified as an absolute must-know
-* Example: All browsers unship Appcache.
-It is absolutely necessary for web developers to learn how to cache using SW.
+* Example: All browsers unship AppCache.
+It is absolutely necessary for web developers to learn how to cache using Service Workers
-* Example: High severity security issues web developers need to be aware of.
+* Example: High severity security issues web developers need to be aware of

 ### Addressing needs of the Web industry
 * Higher ranking if opportunity speaks to needs of the web industry